catenarytransit/zotgtfs/README.md

 ### Extra notes

 Anteater Express / ASUCI is actually full of blockheads who are corrupt or are perpetually bitter for no reason.
 We got in trouble last year for "theft of services" aka pinging a public API for location data, and nearly got suspended.
 Genuinely worst organisation at any university.
-They will also be unreasonably angry if you attempt to photograph the buses from a public sidewalk, street, or bridge.
+They have also harassed us for attempting to photograph the buses from a public sidewalk, street, or bridge.

 If ASUCI poisons my lunch, I won't be surprised.